codezeewrangler/TaskFlow---The-Task-Management-System/taskmanager/README.md

 - If you want visual feedback on failed updates, open the browser console — fetch errors are logged there.

 ---

-If you'd like, I can also:
-- Add a startup check to `DBUtil` that logs whether credentials were loaded from properties or environment (without printing the password)
-- Add a short `CONTRIBUTING.md` or expand this README with screenshots
-- Help remove any secrets from git history if needed

-Which of those should I do next?